-In 2021-2022, the Institute was commissioned to undertake a political economy analysis of inclusion in water governance in the Mekong to inform an international NGO’s programming.
+In 2021-2022, the Centre was commissioned to undertake a political economy analysis of inclusion in water governance in the Mekong to inform an international NGO’s programming.
 The analysis explored how decisions on hydropower development are made and the barriers and opportunities for affected communities to engage in decision-making processes.
 The research involved a desk review of the expansive literature, interviews with relevant stakeholders at the country and regional levels, and a workshop bringing together civil society practitioners and researchers.
 The workshop

-aimed to draw out the implications of the findings for strengthening community engagement in decisionmaking.
+aimed to draw out the implications of the findings for strengthening community engagement in decision making.
 At a closed-door roundtable in early 2022, program stakeholders from across the region reported that the analysis had helped shape their program and advocacy strategies in a range

 of different ways and enabled them to identify more realistic entry points for change.
 Five country reports covering Cambodia, Laos, Myanmar, Thailand, and Vietnam as well as a regional report were produced.
 Due to sensitives, the country reports are available only on request.